Criminal Defense Lawyers Rockville MD

 This is probably the most common defense.
 You may argue that you did not commit the crime at all or that someone else had to have done it.
-If your attorney uses this defense, they may state that the witnesses’ interpretation of that happened are false or that the ingredients necessary to prove your guilt without a reasonable doubt are not present.
+If your attorney uses this defense, they may state that the witnesses’ interpretation of what happened is false or that the ingredients necessary to prove your guilt without a reasonable doubt are not present.

 - Alibi — Were you somewhere else when the crime was committed and can you prove it?
-A friend’s testimony, a movie ticket stub, credit card receipts all stating you were not able to be where they accusing you of being at the time of the crime.
+A friend’s testimony, a movie ticket stub, credit card receipts all stated you were not able to be where they accused you of being at the time of the crime.